 Robinhood was one of the first online brokerages to offer commission-free trading.
-Now that its innovation has spread across the investing world, Robinhood is setting its sights on another frontier: fractional shares.
+Now that its innovation has spread across the investing world, Robinhood is setting its sights on another frontier: fractional shares of stock.

 Though you can currently only join the waitlist, there’s no cost to join or obligation to participate once it’s rolled out.
 In the meantime, enjoy fantastic features like a high-yield cash management account and access to alternative investments like cryptocurrencies and precious metals.

-- Plans and Pricing: Robinhood offers commission-free cash trading, but certain transaction types and account activities can produce fees, and standard regulatory fees apply.
+- Plans and Pricing: Robinhood offers commission-free cash trading, but certain transaction types and account activities can incur fees, and standard regulatory fees apply.
 See Robinhood’s complete fee disclosure document for more details.

 - Minimum Required to Invest: There’s no minimum deposit required to open an account.